lucassha/DevOps-Student-Roadmap/Blogs/Blog0.md

 #### The plan

-In the end, this blog is to post about my general learnings, upload all relevant files in separate repos (which will be driven towards beginners because, unfortunately, I am one :p), and hopefully outline a plan on how to learn these topics.
+In the end, the purpose of this blog is to post about my general learnings, upload all relevant files in separate repos (which will be driven towards beginners because, as you now know, I am one :p), and hopefully outline a plan on how to learn these topics.